yanqingsu/ML-DiCE/README.md

  * `-de Fe` would take iron as diffusing element.
  * `-dm Ni75.5Cu24Co0.5` select Ni75.5Cu24Co0.5 is the diffusion medium where constituent elements expressed as percentage
- * `-t 500` would select the temperature of diffusion process in Kelvin.
+ * `-t 500` would select the temperature (say, 500K in this case) of diffusion process in Kelvin.
- * `-m self` select self diffusion mechanism
+ * `-m self` select self diffusion mechanism.
+Mechanisms include self, impurity and chemical modes.
  * `-e RF` would select Random Forest regression as prediction algorithm.
 DNN selects neural network based prediction.

-Essentially, the run command would be as follows:
+Essentially, the run command shall be as follows:
 ```
 ML-DiCE.py -de [diffusing element] -dm [diffusion medium] -t [temperature] -s [prediction algorithm] -e RF
 ```

-### Output
+## Output

 All outputs can be found in the Prediction.md file.
 It contains the following information: